wp-plugins/contact-form-7-to-database-extension/readme.txt

 The "CFDB" plugin saves contact form submissions to your WordPress database and provides and administration page and short codes to view and display the data.
 Video tutorial on the <a href="http://cfdbplugin.com/">CFDB Plugin Site</a>

-By simply installing the plugin, it will automatically begin to capture submissions from:
+By simply installing the plugin, it will automatically begin to capture form submissions from:

 * JetPack Contact Form plugin
 * Contact Form 7 (CF7) plugin
 * Fast Secure Contact Form (FSCF) plugin
 * Gravity Forms plugin
 * WR ContactForm plugin
+* Quform plugin
+* Enfold theme

 Other form submissions can be saved with the addition of the <a href="http://cfdbplugin.com/?page_id=508">[cfdb-save-form-post]</a> short code on the target submission page.